• Skip to primary navigation

 Photos, post & video updated March 2020.
 Originally posted September 2014.

-One of our favorites is going out for things like egg drop soup and lettuce wraps and stir-fried chicken & veggies.
+One of our favorite things to go out for is egg drop soup, lettuce wraps, stir-fried chicken & vegetables.
 Both kids really enjoy the experience (like basically bottomless rice, let’s be honest), and that means a more pleasant meal for all of us!
 So, we’ve re-created some of our restaurant faves at home to get to enjoy them even more often.

 Whole30, Paleo Chicken Lettuce Wraps from One Lovely Life